rokka-io/rokka-site/source/_guides/08-caches-and-invalidation.md

 rokka assumes that a picture rendered and delivered via a unique URL never changes and be cached for a long time.
 That's one of the reasons, why we use unique hashes for an image and its output-changing metadata (like subject areas).
 This has some implications you should be aware of.

-With this assumption that the output for a unique URL never changes, we send very long expiry times in the HTTP headers (one year), so that end-users (eg. browsers) can keep them in their local cache.
+With this assumption that the output for a unique URL never changes, we send very long expiry times in the HTTP headers (immutable, resp. one year), so that end-users (eg. browsers) can keep them in their local cache.
 It also tells the content delivery network (CDN) the same for the best end user experience and keep those images close to the end user in the CDN edge caches and never hits the backend again.

 ## Updating stacks